 Despite the challenges posed by its slow recovery from the Great Recession, the state's fiscal management has generally improved in recent biennia, with a greater reliance on structural solutions and continued full actuarial pension contributions.
-Nonetheless, the state was challenged to close the budget gap projected for the current biennium and discord between the governor and legislature resulted in a lengthy stalemate, with a final budget enacted four months into fiscal 2018.
-The gap was largely closed through recurring actions but leaves the state with several issues to be addressed in subsequent budgets.
-Expirations on taxes, the restoration of sales tax municipal revenue sharing and the continued deferral of contractually agreed upon appropriations to correct a longstanding GAAP deficit will weigh on the state in future years.
+Fitch also recognizes the intent of the state to bolster balances in the BRF and remove some of the cyclicality of PIT collections from the general fund.
+Nonetheless, expirations on taxes, the restoration of sales tax municipal revenue sharing and the continued deferral of contractually agreed-upon appropriations to correct a longstanding GAAP deficit will weigh on the state in future years.
 Appropriations to amortize the GAAP deficit were pledged in a 2014 bond issue whereby the state covenanted to amortize this deficit, now at \$680 million, by fiscal 2028.